decaffeinate/bulk-decaffeinate/README.md

 the union of the files is taken.
 If none is specified, bulk-decaffeinate will recursively discover all CoffeeScript files in the working directory.

-Each of these has a command line arg version; see the result of `--help` for more information.
+Each of these has a command line arg version, which takes precedence over config file values; see the result of `--help` for more information.

 ### Other configuration